-School textbooks are property of the Firelands Local Schools.
+School textbooks and school Chromebook are property of the Firelands Local Schools.
 Items that are lost or damaged will be billed to each student according to Board Policy.
-It is recommended that students keep books covered, write their names in all books, and do not loan their textbooks to other individuals.
+It is recommended that students keep books covered, write their names in all books, and do not loan their textbooks or Chromebook to other individuals.
 Online access is provided for some materials.
 These accounts are confidential and should not be shared with other students.
 Contact your child's classroom teacher or building principal in cases of lost user accounts and passwords.
+Personal Chromebooks and tablets are not permitted within any classrooms.